yaseenkadir/subjecthub/README.md

 That script must be uploaded by the user, it is NOT uploaded by Travis.

-Both the docker image and the script need access to secrets which also must be uploaded to the server.
+Both the docker image and the script need access to secrets which also must be uploaded to the server at `~/.subject-hub/secrets.sh`.
 The secrets required are:

 |Environment Secret|Description|
 |---------|-------|